gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 The docker image we use for the Trino container is from [Starburst Data](https://www.starburstdata.com/), the company offering an Enterprise version of Trino.

+## What you will learn

+- How to use Trino to query data stored in MinIO object storage using standard SQL
+- How to register data in the Hive Metastore so Trino can discover and query it
+- How to create external tables over JSON and Parquet files in S3
+- How to run analytical SQL queries (aggregations, joins, filtering) in Trino
+- How Trino enables query federation across heterogeneous data sources

+## Prerequisites

+- The **Data Platform** described [here](../01-environment) is running and accessible
+- Workshop 4 ([Data Reading and Writing using DataFrames](../04-spark-dataframe)) completed — the refined data layer is required
+- Refined airport and flight data available in MinIO under `flight-bucket/refined/` (instructions provided if needed)

 ## Prepare the data, if no longer available

 The data needed here has been uploaded in [Workshop 4 - Data Reading and Writing using DataFrames](../04-spark-dataframe).
 You can skip this section, if you still have the data available in MinIO.